About Russ & His Interests

 Russ Harvey Consulting

-I'm currently working mostly with Windows, but my laptop is a MacBook Pro and I'm familiar with a broad range of software and hardware (both current and older versions) that run on various operating systems including Linux.
+I work mostly with Windows, but I'm familiar with a broad range of software and hardware (both current and older versions) that run on various other operating systems including macOS, OS/2, eComStation and Linux.
+In addition to my Windows computers, I have a MacBook Pro, iPad and iPhone.

 My “Sometimes” Blog

-I've been working with computers since the early 1970s, experiencing the rapid development of many of the technologies employed by the personal computer today and some that have long since been retired.
+I've been working with computers since the early 1970s and have experienced the rapid development of many of the technologies employed by computers and devices today (as well as many that have long since been retired).

-From main-frame computers (operated with punch cards) at the University of Victoria to PC precursors like the Timex Sinclair 1000 to desktop computers to laptops to tablets and smart phones, it has been a fascinating journey.
+From main-frame computers at the University of Victoria in the 1970s (programmed with punch cards) to PC precursors like the Timex Sinclair 1000 to desktop computers to laptops to tablets and smart phones, it has been a fascinating journey.

-In addition to creating and editing content for websites, I write non-fiction, short fiction and poetry as well as original content for greeting cards.
+In addition to creating and editing content for websites, I write non-fiction, short fiction and poetry.

-I enjoy the majesty of words and love playing with word pictures.
-I experience this most powerfully in short fiction and poetry.
+I enjoy the majesty of words and love playing with “word pictures.”
+I experience this most powerfully with short fiction and poetry.

-You can learn more about my writing on my Writing & Editing Services page.
+You can learn more about my writing services on my Writing & Editing Services page.

-If you're a writer, check out my Resources for Victoria Writers, a series of writing links I developed originally for the Canadian Authors Association Victoria & Islands Branch site (now closed).
+If you're a writer, check out my Resources for Victoria Writers, a series of writing links I developed originally for the Canadian Authors Association Victoria & Islands Branch website (now closed).

-I was also involved with the Victoria School of Writing and West Shore Arts Council, serving as Webmaster and on their boards.
+I was also involved with the Victoria School of Writing and West Shore Arts Council, serving on their board of directors as well as their Webmaster.

 Organ Donation & Transplantation